CrazyProger1/Translatable-Enums/README.md

 ### Extraction-Tools

-To extract the translation-keys from file:
+To extract the translation-keys from application:

 ```shell
 python -m i18n main.py application.pot
 ```

-You will obtain a .pot file like this:
+You will obtain a [.pot](https://pofile.net/) file like this:

 ```potfile
 msgid ""